rafi03/STIG-Windows11-Compliance/dummy2.md

 **How it works:**

 **🎯 The Big Picture:**
 The built-in Administrator account is a well-known target for attackers.
 It has a predictable SID (ends with -500) and often has more privileges than necessary.
-Disabling it forces the use of named administrative accounts that can be better monitored and controlled.
+Disabling it through Group Policy forces the use of named administrative accounts that can be better monitored and controlled.

 **📋 Security Benefits:**
 - Eliminates a common attack vector
 - Forces use of traceable admin accounts
 - Prevents brute force attacks on default account
 - Complies with principle of least privilege
+- Uses Group Policy for persistent enforcement

 **🔍 Understanding the Code:**
-- `$_.SID -like "*-500"`: Identifies built-in Administrator by its SID
-- `Disable-LocalUser`: Safely disables the account
+- `EnableAdminAccount = 0`: Group Policy setting to disable Administrator account
+- Group Policy method ensures setting persists through system changes
-- Account remains available for emergency recovery if needed
+- Still allows emergency recovery through Safe Mode if needed

 </details>